kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 There's a couple of items that I wanted to point out in the figure above.

+### The best action should always result in the maximum Q-value

 First, once we take argmax over the Q-values (_i.e._, we execute the policy in that state) at the end of training (episode 500), the action selected is indeed to go right because the maximum Q-value for that state is the fourth Q-value,